kedar123pro/kedar123pro.github.io/_pages/talks.md

 nav_order: 2

-talks: yes  # includes a list of news items
+talks: enable  # includes a list of news items

 ---

-Talks